Getting Dengue in India and being admitted to a hospital in New Delhi is the kind of travel story that you hope to never have.

 We tried first to get a doctor to come to the hotel, so he didn’t have to move.
 But despite the hotel website advertising an on-call doctor service, they couldn’t find anyone.

-Day 8 – Choosing a hospital in New Delhi, India
+Day 8 – Choosing a Hospital in New Delhi, India

 In the end we searched online for closest and best rated and reviewed hospital in New Delhi and headed for Fortis Hospital in Southwest Delhi.

-Gavin was triaged in the Emergency department and given IV fluids immediately.
-At the same time Harry (11) passed out in the triage area and was put in a bed a few cubicles down for monitoring too!
+At the same time as Gavin was being triaged in ED, Harry (11) passed out in the Triage Area and was put in a bed a few cubicles down for monitoring too!

 Harry was OK after a short time and was checked out with no further symptoms.